 Hidden behind the phrases “all natural”, “whole grain”, “gluten free”, “sugar free” found on the packaging of foods touting to be “good” for you are a series of additives and fillers that are not.
 Those terms are used by the food industry to sell their products without any proof that what’s inside fulfills their claim.
 If the ingredients include words you don’t understand or can’t pronounce, chances are they’re harmful to your body.
 Let Google be your friend and type some of those words into the search engine.
 It’s an eye-opening experience.

 To learn how to read your ingredient lists, check out our blog post: Understanding the ingredients list on your food labels.

 To support a strong, healthy immune system, make the nutritional value of your food choices count.
 You can’t go wrong with fresh fruits and vegetables.
 No additives or preservatives, nature made them packed full of bioavailable nutrients.
 To support a strong, healthy immune system, make the nutritional value of your food choices count.
-You can’t go wrong with fresh fruits and vegetables.
+You can’t go wrong with organic fresh fruits and vegetables.
 No additives or preservatives, nature made them packed full of bioavailable nutrients.